 - and lots more! ...

-With thanks to David J Barnes, The National Archives, Commonwealth War Graves Commission, West Glamorgan Archives, Kevin Asplin, Jack Marshall, Justmedals, the Japanese POW Research Network, Mansell.com, TaiwanPow.org and many, many others for their help.
+With thanks to David J Barnes, The National Archives, Commonwealth War Graves Commission, Kevin Asplin, Jack Marshall, Justmedals, the Japanese POW Research Network, Mansell.com, TaiwanPow.org, The Musuem of Military Medicine and many, many others for their help.